Berytus (Βηρυτóς): town in Phoenicia, modern Beirut.

 The alliance would pay off: Berytus would become the first colonia in the Near East, which means that all citizens had the Roman citizenship.
 The official name was Colonia Julia Augusta Felix Berytus.
-Among the settlers were veterans from the Fifth Legion Alaudae, who were given land in Berytus by Marc Antony; during the reign of the emperor Augustus, former soldiers of V Macedonica and VIII Augusta were settled in Berytus.
+Among the settlers were veterans from the Fifth Legion Alaudae, who were given land in Berytus by Mark Antony; during the reign of the emperor Augustus, former soldiers of V Macedonica and VIII Augusta were settled in Berytus.

 An interesting inscription refers to the last-named unit under its oldest name, VIII Gallica.
 Another interesting inscription is the tombstone of Quintus Aemilius Secundus, which mentions the census of Quirinius that is well-known from the Nativity story.

 The city's importance can be deduced from the size of its territory: it included a substantial part of the Phoenician coastal area, a road across the Lebanon Mountains, the sanctuaries of Faqra and Nihata, and parts of the Bekaa valley up to Baalbek.

 The city must have been splendid.
 To the west of the city was a hippodrome, while archaeologists have identified the Roman baths, an aqueduct, and a colonnaded street (sometimes called cardo).
 Halls, porticoes, temples, and market-places were sponsored by the Judaean king Herod the Great, and his descendant Herod Agrippa I continued the family tradition by organizing a gladiatorial spectacle in which 1,400 men were killed.

 The city really wanted to show it Roman nature: for a city that had been part of the Greek world since the age of Alexander, there are surprisingly many Latin inscriptions.